mbrooker/mbrooker-blog/_posts/2016-01-03-correlation.md

 <p class="meta">Latent Failures and the Safety Margin of Systems</p>

 Mirrored RAID<sup>[1](#foot1)</sup> is a classic way of increasing storage durability.
 It's also a classic example of a system that's robust against independent failures, but fragile against dependent failure.
-[Patterson et al's 1988](http://www.eecs.berkeley.edu/Pubs/TechRpts/1987/CSD-87-391.pdf) paper, which popularised mirroring, even covered the problem:
+[Patterson et al's 1988](http://www.eecs.berkeley.edu/Pubs/TechRpts/1987/CSD-87-391.pdf) paper, which popularized mirroring, even covered the problem:

 > As mentioned above we make the same assumptions that disk manufacturers make -- that the failures are exponential and independent.
 (An earthquake or power surge is a situation where an array of disks might not fail independently.)